Slimbook-Team/slimbook-qc71-dkms/README.md

 Description: slimbook-qc71 driver in DKMS format.

-Slimbook service adaptation of pobrn/qc71_laptop
+Slimbook service implementation and adaptation of pobrn/qc71_laptop